Quetzaltenango

+As of the 2018 census, the city has a population of 180,706 in 122 km2.
+43% of the population was indigenous in 2014.

+Etymology

+The word "Quetzaltenango" is generally considered to mean "the place of the quetzal bird."
+The resplendent quetzal is the national bird of Guatemala, and the Guatemalan quetzal is the currency of Guatemala.
+Quetzaltenango became the city's official name in colonial times.

+Many people, especially the indigenous population and locals, refer to the city by its Kʼicheʼ Mayan name, "Xelajú", or more commonly "Xela".
+This name is derived from the indigenous xe laju' noj, meaning "under ten mountains", referring to the mountain range of the Sierra Madre de Chiapas near the city.
+Some proudly but unofficially consider it the "capital of the Mayas".

 History

-In Pre-Columbian times Quetzaltenango was a city of the Mam Maya people called Xelajú, although by the time of the Spanish Conquest it had become part of the K'iche' Kingdom of Q'umarkaj.
-The name may be derived from xe laju' noj meaning "under ten mountains".
+In pre-Columbian times, Quetzaltenango was a city of the Mam Mayans, although by the time of the Spanish conquest in 1524, it had become part of the K'iche' Kingdom of Q'umarkaj.
 The city was said to have already been over 300 years old when the Spanish first arrived.
 With the help of his allies, Conquistador Pedro de Alvarado defeated and killed the Maya ruler Tecún Umán here.

-When Alvarado conquered the city for Spain in the 1520s, he called it by the Nahuatl name used by his Central Mexican Indian allies, "Quetzaltenango", generally considered to mean "the place of the quetzal bird."
-Quetzaltenango became the city's official name in colonial times.
-However, many people (especially the indigenous population) continue to call the city "Xelajú" or more commonly "Xela" for short, and some proudly, but unofficially, consider it the "capital of the Mayas".